GianMarcoOddo/rmpy/rmpy/README.md

 The function 'conflevel_pVaR_single' enables the calculation of the confidence level of parametric VaR for a SINGLE POSITION based on a set of returns (you can use every type of assets e.g stock, options, bonds, ecc.).

+Parametric VaR is a way of estimating the potential downside risk of an asset that is based on specific parametric assumptions about the underlying probability distribution, such as skewness and kurtosis.

 #### Args:

 - returns: A pandas Series or NumPy array containing the historical returns of the asset.